grammyjs/website/site/docs/resources/faq.md

 ## Where can I host a Deno app?

-Because deno is new and its ecosystem is small, the number of places where you can host a Deno app are fewer than the ones for Node.js.
+Because Deno is new and its ecosystem is small, the number of places where you can host a Deno app are fewer than the ones for Node.js.
 Here's are some options to where you can host your Deno app:

 1. [Cloudflare Workers](https://workers.dev)